 Other common forms of Intellectual Property are the copyright and the patent.
 Patents are generally summed up as inventions or discoveries and fall into three distinct categories.
 These categories are utility patents, design patents, and the far less known plant patent.

-At EZ Center Insurance Services we can analyze your current risks and anticipate those you may face in the future and provide you with a complete insurance portfolio.
+At EZ Center Insurance Services, we analyze your current risks and anticipate those you may face in the future to provide you with a complete insurance portfolio.
+Contact us today to learn about our technology insurance options in Hollywood.